WOSU-TV: Local programming

 WOSU-TV's local programming primarily covers the Columbus area, including arts and culture magazine Broad & High and Columbus on the Record, a weekly political program.
 In 2010, the station debuted Columbus Neighborhoods, a series of historical documentaries focusing on one part of the city of Columbus.
 Originally designed for the city's bicentennial, the station turned the series into a running program in 2013.

-Technical information
+Technical information and subchannels

-Subchannels

 WOSU-TV's transmitter is located on Highland Lakes Avenue in Westerville, Ohio.
 The station's signal is multiplexed: